Guardian Media Group in talks to sell Observer newspaper to Tortoise Media

 Meanwhile, GMG said it generated more revenues from digital readers over the past year, as it published the group’s latest financial results.

-Digital reader revenue grew by 8% to £88.2 million in the year to the end of March, compared with the prior year, with more than a million recurring digital supporters.
+Digital reader revenue grew by 8 per cent to £88.2m in the year to the end of March, compared with the prior year, with more than a million recurring digital supporters.

 It also uses pop-up banners to ask readers for money to support the publication’s independent journalism.

-Overall revenues, which include advertising and newspaper sales, were down 2.5% to £257.8 million, which it said reflected a wider advertising slowdown and pressures on printed newspapers.
+Overall revenues, which include advertising and newspaper sales, were down 2.5 per cent to £257.8m, which it said reflected a wider advertising slowdown and pressures on printed newspapers.

-It also reported an adjusted operating loss of £33.9 million, greater than the £18 million loss reported the prior year.
+It also reported an adjusted operating loss of £33.9m, greater than the £18m loss reported the prior year.

-“An 8% growth in digital reader revenues is a significant achievement and proof that our strategy is working, against tough market conditions faced by the whole media industry,” said Ms Bateson.
+“An 8 per cent growth in digital reader revenues is a significant achievement and proof that our strategy is working, against tough market conditions faced by the whole media industry,” said Ms Bateson.